sanderaido/art_engine/README.md

 # Utils

 ## cleanMetadata
-This utility gives the option to remove some commonly request items.
+This utility gives the option to remove some commonly requested items.
 Set any to true to remove them from generated metadata.
 Original metadata is preserved, and clean metadata is saved to build_new/json

 ```js
 let removeDna = true;